zkbt/exoatlas/README.md

 ```

 ### Authors
-This toolkits was made by [Zach Berta-Thompson](http://casa.colorado.edu/~bertathompson/).
+This toolkit was made by [Zach Berta-Thompson](http://casa.colorado.edu/~bertathompson/).
 It relies heavily on the incredible work done by the folks over at the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu), and their generously designed API.